 - Educate the campus community about proper hygiene protocols and the benefits of getting vaccinated.

 - COVID-19 Reporting

 - If you are an employee of the University of Memphis and have either tested positive for or been directly exposed to COVID-19, you need to report this to Human Resources at firstname.lastname@example.org.
 These e-mail communications should NOT contain any personal medical documentation or sensitive materials.
 To get personal medical documentation or other sensitive materials to HR, please use our secure file upload utility at https://securefile.memphis.edu/form/hr.
 Please note: this e-mail address and upload utility are for EMPLOYEES only.

 August 19 Staff Forum: View Recorded Video Stream >

 Guidelines for Being on Campus

-- Masks are required to be worn by all persons while indoors and in places where maintaining appropriate social distancing is not possible.
+- Masks are strongly recommended to be worn by all persons while indoors and in places where maintaining appropriate social distancing is not possible.